edge-ml/docs/README.md

 ## Creating your first edge-ml model
 ### Create project
 After registering (see [Registration](#Registration)) login to your edge-ml account.
-Then create your first project by clicking on the "+" button next to the edge-ml logo in the top navigation bar.
+Then create your first project by clicking on the "+ Add Project" button in the left main navigation bar.
 Here you can set a project name.
 Then click "Save" to create your first project.
 You have now create your first project with edge-ml.

 ### Connect device
 Out of the box, edge-ml currently supports connecting to the following Arduinos: